Can Ambition Be Spiritual? What Judaism, Christianity, and Islam Say

 Does the Bible say ambition is sinful?

-What does Proverbs say about desire and ambition?
+What does Islam say about personal ambition?

 0 Community answers